PUBLIC SAFETY DISPATCHER I

 The application processing fee is $40.
 Application may be made via the internet at www.suffolkcountyny.gov/Departments/Civil-Service.
 Payment must be made by VISA or MasterCard credit card and there will be an additional convenience fee of $1.95.
 An acknowledgement of receipt of application will be sent to all internet applicants via e-mail.
 A separate application and processing fee are required for each examination (identified by examination number) for which you are applying.
 The application processing fee is non-refundable and non-transferable.

-The application processing fee may be waived for Suffolk County residents who are veterans, auxiliary police, firefighters, members in good standing of a local fire district or ambulance company, volunteer CERT members and members of the Suffolk County Police Explorers program.
+The application processing fee may be waived for Suffolk County residents who are veterans, active duty military, members of the reserves or National Guard, auxiliary police, firefighters, members in good standing of a local fire district or ambulance company, members of a Volunteer Fire Department or Volunteer Emergency Medical Services Agency Explorers programs, volunteer CERT members and members of the Suffolk County Police Explorers program.
 The fee may also be waived if you are unemployed and primarily responsible for the support of a household and for recipients of Medicaid, SSI, Public Assistance or those in a training program under the Job Training Partnership Act/Workforce Investment Act administered by a state or local social service agency.
 Applicants should complete the “Request for Application Fee Waiver and Certification” form online.
 All claims for application fee waiver are subject to verification.

 The eligible list for this title will be used to fill future vacancies in Suffolk County departments and non-county jurisdictions under the jurisdiction of the Suffolk County Department of Human Resources, Personnel and Civil Service.